Fluoride

 Health Risks from Excessive Fluoride

-Long-term ingestion of excess fluoride in infancy and childhood, when the teeth are being formed, can lead to dental fluorosis [41].
+Long-term ingestion of excess fluoride in infancy and childhood, when the teeth are being formed, can lead to dental fluorosis [44].
 The characteristics of this chronic condition usually vary from almost imperceptible white lines or flecks to white or brown stains on teeth [2].
 Severe dental fluorosis can lead to pitting in tooth enamel.
-The risk of dental fluorosis increases with fluoride intakes above recommended amounts [42].
-Severe enamel fluorosis is very rare, and no evidence indicates that recommended levels of community water fluoridation lead to severe dental fluorosis [3,28].
+The risk of dental fluorosis increases with fluoride intakes above recommended amounts [45].
+Severe enamel fluorosis is rare and there is no indication that it is caused by the recommended level of fluoride in public tap water [3,31].

-Chronic, excess intakes of fluoride are also associated with skeletal fluorosis, although this condition is extremely rare in the United States.
-Its effects can range from occasional joint pain or stiffness to osteoporosis, muscle wasting, and neurological defects [1,45].
+Chronic, excess intakes of fluoride are also associated with skeletal fluorosis [57].
+Its effects can range from occasional joint pain or stiffness to osteoporosis, muscle wasting, and neurological defects [1,58].
+However, skeletal fluorosis is extremely rare in the United States and no evidence indicates that it is caused by the recommended level of fluoride in public tap water [1,57].

 The FNB has established ULs for fluoride from all sources for healthy individuals (Table 4) based on levels associated with dental and skeletal fluorosis [1].